 8. Nutritional Supplements

 Remember: Cholesterol is necessary and good.
 Buildup of LDL cholesterol is neither.
 But fighting against LDL buildup does not have to taste bad.
-There are plenty of delicious foods out there that can actually help you battle the bad cholesterol.
+There are plenty of delicious foods out there that can actually help you in your effort to maintain healthy LDL cholesterol.

 - Phytosterols and cholesterol metabolism.
 Department of Internal Medicine, Washington University, St. Louis, Missouri. http://www.ncbi.nlm.nih.gov/pubmed/15166807